What is a Service?

 New 6.0

-Doing so presents the Service with the Monitoring State (the most severe state it the chosen one) in the Integration Landscape.
+The System Administrator can add one or more Resources from Monitoring and assign them to the Service.
+Doing so presents the Service with the Monitoring State (the most severe state is shown) in the Integration Landscape.

 Sample screenshot of the Interactive Landscape feature.